NVIDIA/NeMo/docs/sources/source/nlp/joint_intent_slot_filling.rst

                         create_tb_writer=True,
                         files_to_copy=[__file__])

-We define tokenizer which transforms text into BERT tokens, using a built-in tokenizer by `pytorch_transformers`.
+We define tokenizer which transforms text into BERT tokens, using a built-in tokenizer by `transformers`.
 This will tokenize text following the mapping of the original BERT model.

     .. code-block:: python

-        from pytorch_transformers import BertTokenizer
+        from transformers import BertTokenizer
         tokenizer = BertTokenizer.from_pretrained(args.pretrained_bert_model)

 Next, we define all Neural Modules participating in our joint intent slot filling classification pipeline.